vegaprotocol/vega/proto/doc/index.md

 <a name="vega.PriceMonitoringParameters"></a>

 ### PriceMonitoringParameters
-PriceMonitoringParameters contain a collection of triggers to be used for a given market.
+PriceMonitoringParameters contains a collection of triggers to be used for a given market

 | Field | Type | Label | Description |